Arlanthir/notes/CardMagic.md

   1. Dribble the cards a few times.
   2. Rub each pair against each other.

+### Invisible deck underrated properties

+- More tangible presentation: spectator actually reverses card in a different color deck and watches it affect the invisible deck.
+- You can remove the top card and carefully dribble the deck and it will appear entirely face down.
+- If every card faces the same way, you can reverse some cards in the deck to instantly vanish them.
+- If you spread the deck face up, it will hide any facedown cards.
+- If you spread the deck face down, it wil show the facedown cards (seemingly appearing out of thin air).
+- If you write a forced prediction on the back of every card, you can let the spectator freely select a card and not only is it turned over in the deck, it has the prediction on the back.
+- If you write different predictions on the back of each card, you can force a card (e.g. with another deck) and not only is it turned over in the prediction deck, it has the prediction on the back.

 ### Routines with the Invisible Deck

+#### Cards across

+From Craig Petty's Visible.
+Requires two Invisible Decks of the same color.

+1. Setup: Separate the rough/smooth cards of one Invisible Deck so they are all face up.
+2. Setup: Bottom of the deck are 10 rough/smooth cards face up, 3 rough/smooth face down hidden in between some of them.
+   - You can use the final card as your reminder that it's the end of the pile (e.g. a red Queen).
+3. Setup: Top of the deck are 3 rough/smooth copies of the hidden cards.
+4. Turn the deck face up and count off the apparent 10 cards (with the 3 hiding in between).
+5. Give that pack for the spectator to hold.
+6. Turn the deck face down and force the top 3 cards (e.g. cross-cut force).
+7. Explain that you will make those cards disappear from the deck and appear in the cards held by the spectator.
+8. Insert the cards face up in the face down deck and square them.
+9. Turn the deck face up and, spreading it, show that there are no face down cards, they vanished.
+10. Count the held cards previously in the spectator's hand, separating the rough/smooth pairs and revealing the selected cards.

+#### Symbiotic

+1. Setup: Separate the rough/smooth cards of one Invisible Deck so they are all face up.
+2. Setup: Flip 5 cards face down (e.g. the first 5 Si Stebbins cards) and hide them in the deck.
+3. Setup: Prepare regular copies of those 5 cards to be forced in a regular deck.
+4. Spread the prepared deck face up so the cards remain hidden.
+Tuck it away and give it for the spectator to hold.
+5. Force the 5 cards in the regular deck (e.g. cross-cut force, Vernon substitute transfer).
+6. Ask the spectator to deal them onto the table face up.
+7. Spread the Invisible Deck face down and the cards appear, (try to match the card order by spreading the deck in the right direction).

+#### Do as I do

+From Craig Petty's Visible.

+1. Present a Si Stebbins or memorized deck to a spectator.
+2. Explain you will ask them to make some actions under the table and you will do the same.
+3. Ask them to turn the deck face up.
+4. Ask them to do any number of simple cuts.
+5. Ask them to take the top card and, without looking at it, reverse it and put it in the middle of the deck.
+6. Ask them to place the deck on the table (face up).
+7. Look at the face up card and determine which card came next in sequence: that is the reversed card.
+8. Flip your invisible deck so that the card should be reversed when you show it.
+9. Spread through the deck and "find the reversed card".
+10. Ask the spectator to spread their deck and find their reversed card.
+11. Ask them to reveal it: both cards are the same!

+#### Invisible aces

+From Craig Petty's Visible, based on "The card that matters" by Rick Lax.

+1. Take out the Aces (and pairing Queens) from the invisible deck.
+2. Use Equivoque / Magician's Choice to force the Queens:
+   1. Picture cards vs number cards
+   2. Female cards vs male cards
+3. Ask the spectator to choose the suit of the Queen.
+4. Reveal the Queen behind the Ace.

+#### Idea: Reversed trick

 Idea: Join elements from Craig Petty's Across with the presentation of ["Back to the Future" by Pit Hartling](https://www.youtube.com/watch?v=GfLpHBe3QV4).